evagg317/java_casino_games/README.md

 ## How to Run
 ### 1. Start the Backend
-Navigate to the `Backend_Code` directory, compile the Java files, and start the nodes in **separate terminal windows** in the following strict order:
+Go to the `Backend_Code` directory, compile the Java files, and start the nodes in **separate terminal windows** in the following strict order:
 Since this is a distributed system, the components must be started in a specific sequence.
 This sequence works only if you use one computer.
 If you want to use more you must use the right IP address for each "localhost"